Shun1124/BScACS-Major-Project-Prototype/README.md

 Here are a few test cases to verify the project works as expected:

 ### Test Case 1: Registry Key Change Detection
-1. Modify the wallpaper on the system (this is monitored by default).
-2. The console and the Electron log should display the change as non-critical.
+1. Start the application and navigate to the dashboard.
+2. Ensure the checkboxes for all keys are unchecked (default state).
-3. Change the **DoubleClickSpeed** (a critical registry key).
+3. Modify the **MouseScrollSpeed** registry key.
-4. The console should display `[CRITICAL]` and roll back the change automatically.
+4. The change should be logged in the dashboard without triggering a rollback, as the key is not marked as critical.
+5. Check the box for **MouseScrollSpeed** to mark it as critical.
+6. Modify the **MouseScrollSpeed key again.
+7. The change should now be detected as critical, trigger a rollback, and revert to its original value.

 ### Test Case 2: Email and SMS Alerts
+1. Check the **DoubleClickSpeed** checkbox to mark it as critical.
-1. Modify the **DoubleClickSpeed** key with email and phone settings saved.
+2. Modify the **DoubleClickSpeed** registry key.
+3. The dashboard should display a critical change, and the rollback should occur automatically.
-2. You should receive an email and SMS alert indicating a critical change.
+4. If email and phone settings are configured, an email and SMS alert should be delivered indicating that a critical change occurred.

 ### Test Case 3: Rollback Functionality
-1. Change the **DoubleClickSpeed** key.
+1. Change the **CursorBlinkRate** checkbox to mark it as critical.
+2. Change the **CursorBlinkRate** key value.
-2. After the alert, the value should automatically rollback to its original state.
+3. After detection, the rollback should revert the key to its original value within five seconds.
-3. Verify the rollback by checking the double-click speed setting on your system.
+4. Verify the rollback by checking the **CursorBlinkRate** setting on the system.

-To test other registry keys as critical keys, modify the `const RegistryKey monitoredKeys` list in `registry.h` file.
-Set the desired key's value to `true` to mark it as critical, and the others `false` to make them as non-critical.
+To test other registry keys as critical keys, modify `monitored_keys.json` file inside the `../Backend/Prototype` folder.
+Set the desired key's value and path.
 After making these changes, rebuild the project before running it to apply the updates.

 ## Code Structures
 ### Frontend (Electron Dashboard)